-- 3.1 There should be written evidence of all purchases. - 3.2 Standard contract clauses shall be used in all contracts of a value of £5,000 or more.
-The standard contract clauses can be provided by Legal Services and are also available on the Intranet. - 3.3 Each contract shall include standard clauses, or those indicated where applicable dependant on the nature of the contract, on - Anti-Fraud and Corruption - Prevention of Assignment - Equal Opportunities - Health and Safety - Freedom of Information Act 2000 - TUPE and workforce matters as applicable - Child Protection and Safeguarding Children where applicable - Liquidated Damages where applicable - Protocol for performance data sharing by contractors where applicable. - 3.4 As a minimum, all contracts of a value of £5,000 or more shall include clauses which set out: - a) The works, supplies (goods), services, material, matters or things to be carried out or supplied - b) The time within which the contract is to be performed - c) Quality requirements and/or standards which must be met - d) Requirements on the contractor to hold and maintain appropriate insurances - e) What happens in the event that the contractor fails to comply with its contractual obligations (in whole or in part) - f) Requirements on the contractor to comply with all relevant equalities and health and safety legislation - g) That the Council shall be entitled to cancel the contract and recover losses in the event that the contractor does anything improper to influence the Council to give the contractor any contract or commits an offence under the Prevention of Corruption Acts 1889 to 1916 or s117(2) Local Government Act 1972. - 3.5 Written contracts shall not include non-commercial terms unless these are necessary to achieve best value for the Council.
-In this context, "non-commercial" means requirements unrelated to the actual performance of the contract. - 3.6 All contracts shall include relevant specifications and/or briefs/technical requirements which are prepared taking into account the need for effectiveness of delivery, quality, sustainability and efficiency (as appropriate) and the information set out in the Council's Purchasing Guide. - 3.7 All contracts of a value of £50,000 or more or which involve a substantial risk to the Council must be subject to a written risk assessment, which should be kept on the contract file held by the responsible officer.
+- 3.1 There should be written evidence of all purchases.

+- 3.2 Standard contract clauses shall be used in all contracts of a value of £5,000 or more.
+The standard contract clauses can be provided by Legal Services and may also available on the Intranet.
+Contracts may be awarded based on a supplier's standards terms of conditions subject to any modifications requested by legal services.

+- 3.3 Each contract shall include standard clauses, or those indicated where applicable dependant on the nature of the contract, on

+- Anti-Fraud and Corruption

+- Prevention of Assignment

+- Equal Opportunities

+- Health and Safety

+- Freedom of Information Act 2000

+- TUPE and workforce matters as applicable

+- Child Protection and Safeguarding Children where applicable

+- Liquidated Damages where applicable

+- Protocol for performance data sharing by contractors where applicable.

+- 3.4 As a minimum, all contracts of a value of £5,000 or more shall include clauses which set out: - a) The works, supplies (goods), services, material, matters or things to be carried out or supplied - b) The time within which the contract is to be performed - c) Mechanisms for variation and extension - d) Clarity on the balance of risk - e) Clear payment mechanism and price schedule or clause. - f) Quality requirements and/or standards which must be met - g) Requirements on the contractor to hold and maintain appropriate insurances - h) What happens in the event that the contractor fails to comply with its contractual obligations (in whole or in part) - i) Requirements on the contractor to comply with all relevant equalities and health and safety legislation - j) That the Council shall be entitled to cancel the contract and recover losses in the event that the contractor does anything improper to influence the Council to give the contractor any contract or commits an offences under the Bribery Act 2010, Modern Slavery Act 2015 or s117(2) Local Government Act 1972. - 3.5 Written contracts shall not include non-commercial terms unless these are necessary to achieve best value for the Council.
+In this context, "non-commercial" means requirements unrelated to the actual performance of the contract.
+A more detailed list of non commercial consideration is contained in section 17 of the Local Government Act 1988. - 3.6 All contracts shall include relevant specifications and/or briefs/technical requirements which are prepared taking into account the need for effectiveness of delivery, quality, sustainability and efficiency (as appropriate) and the information set out in the Council's Purchasing Guide. - 3.7 All contracts of a value of £50,000 or more or which involve a substantial risk to the Council must be subject to a written risk assessment, which should be kept on the contract file held by the responsible officer.